AIDA64: Corsair Memory Dashboard

-In 2004, Corsair Xpert memory module has been released.
+In 2004, Corsair Xpert memory module was released.
 This is a memory utility freeware based on AIDA32 and exclusively developed for Corsair Memory, Inc.

 AIDA64

 The Everest line was discontinued after the acquisition of Lavalys by FinalWire, a privately held company formed from members working on AIDA since its beginning and located in Budapest, Hungary.
 Tamás Miklós becomes the managing director of FinalWire.
 The principal product of FinalWire is AIDA64, taking the place of Everest.
 This is now not a freeware anymore, but a commercial piece of software limited to 30 day trial before having to choose and pay for a version.

-AIDA64 leaps forwards by adding a collection of 64 bits processor and memory benchmarks, an optimized ZLib data compression and an enhanced set of fractal computational floating-point benchmarks, a new CPU benchmark method to determine cryptographic hash value calculation performance, support for SSDs (SSD specific SMART entries, etc.) and extending the hardware database to 115,000 elements.
+AIDA64 leaps forward by adding a collection of 64 bits processor and memory benchmarks, an optimized ZLib data compression and an enhanced set of fractal computational floating-point benchmarks, a new CPU benchmark method to determine cryptographic hash value calculation performance, support for SSDs (SSD specific SMART entries, etc.) and extending the hardware database to 115,000 elements.
 All AIDA64 benchmarks are ported to 64-bit and utilize MMX, 3DNow! and SSE instructions to stress the whole potential of modern multi-core Intel and AMD processors.
 Customers who bought Everest were eligible to a free upgrade to AIDA64 until October 20, 2010.

 AIDA64 is available in four editions: in an Extreme edition targeted at home/personal use, AIDA64 Engineer, AIDA64 Business and AIDA64 Network Audit all targeted towards professionals.

 On October 6, 2010, the version 1.0 was released.
 The version 5.20.3400 released in March 2015 had a hardware database holding over 176,000 entries.

 On March 5, 2015, FinalWire introduced an Android version of AIDA64.
 The main features are about displaying information about the SoC, CPU, screen, battery, temperature, WI-FI and cellular network, Android properties, GPU details, other listings of devices (PCI, sensors etc.) and a listing of installed apps, codecs and system directories.
 A version for the Android Wear platform is also available.

 On May 8, 2015, AIDA64 for iOS and Windows Phone have been released to celebrate the 20th anniversary of the software (1995 with ASMDEMO).
 The Windows Phone application is planned to be converted to a universal app in the second half of 2015.

 On July 28, 2015, AIDA64 added supports for new technologies (new generation of Intel processors, AMD and Nvidia GPGPU, new SSDs, and for Windows 10 and Windows Server 2016 operating systems).
 A version of the mobile application has been released for Tizen, completing the portfolio of supported operating systems.
+Around this time, a version for Ubuntu Touch was released.

 On June 20, 2016, on the AIDA64 Facebook page, a version of AIDA64 for Android was running on a Asus Chromebook running on ChromeOS.

 On June 24, 2016, still on the same Facebook page, AIDA64 was announced to be available for Sailfish OS.

+For 2024, it has 240,000 database entries.

+Program capabilities

+Analysis of device configuration and detailed information on: